namshi/mockserver/README.md

 ## Relative Timestamp

-Instead of hardcoded timestamp, you can use a relative one, providing number of days to roll back:
+Instead of using a hardcoded timestamp, you can use relative one, providing number of days to roll back:

 ```
 HTTP/1.1 200 OK